moyano83/Designing-Data-Intensive-Applications/README.md

 The actor model is a programming model for concurrency in a single process.
 The logic is encapsulated in the actors, which might have some local non-shared state, and communicates with other actors by sending and receiving asynchronous messages, with message delivery not guaranteed.
-A distributed actor framework essentially integrates a message broker and the actor programming model into a single framework.
+A distributed actor framework essentially integrates a message broker, and the actor programming model into a single framework.

 ## Chapter 5: Replication<a name="Chapter5"></a>